nitro-lab/multilanguage-admin/README.md

         public $translatedAttributes = ['title', 'body'];
     }

-and than in admin controller form:
+and then in admin controller form:

     use NitroLab\MultilanguageAdmin\Extensions\Form;
     use NitroLab\MultilanguageAdmin\Extensions\NestedForm;